 We're beaming.
 Rays of light.
 Onto you.

-You may have heard the news: Light Therapy lamps are now available for you to use at all branches of Halifax Public Libraries, and for borrowing.
+Light Therapy lamps are available for you to use at all branches of Halifax Public Libraries, and for borrowing.

 Light Therapy lamps are designed to mimic spring and summer light levels.
 Sitting in front of a lamp for 20 to 30 minutes can help ease symptoms of the “winter blues” and clinically diagnosed seasonal affective disorder (SAD).
 If you're one of many Nova Scotians who need some extra sunshine through our long winter months, you can find your light at the Library.

 - To book time with an in-branch Light Therapy station, visit any Halifax Public Libraries location and talk to our friendly staff.
 To borrow a Light Therapy To-Go lamp, place a hold through our catalogue or by talking to a staff member.